larymao/CleanApi/.github/instructions/cleanapi.instructions.md

 ## Code and Communication Standards
 - Code Writing Standards: All code elements must strictly use English to ensure international compatibility and maintainability of the code.
 - Communication Language Requirements: All communication with users must be in English, including explanations, suggestions, problem analysis, and technical discussions.

+## File Formatting
+- Ensure every file ends with a single blank line to maintain consistent formatting and follow standard conventions.